oluwafenyi/jumga-flutterwave-challenge/README.md

 * We started out "professionally" with a meeting and some [presentation slides](https://docs.google.com/presentation/d/1Ni57y-jUsqiT2CG8hUAakNgjnAEE8SAbUWWXXoUbA9Q/edit?usp=sharing) to discuss the direction the project would take.

-* We mapped out a flows for certain processes like [merchant registration](https://drive.google.com/file/d/1KmT1B0g6B0D_9HA5G2gNe1YGS5pPGHnE/view) and [order placement](https://drive.google.com/file/d/1PJbVt04PR7DsJeJXWUbBFUJS3Coe7iow/view?usp=sharing).
+* We mapped out flows for certain processes like [merchant registration](https://drive.google.com/file/d/1KmT1B0g6B0D_9HA5G2gNe1YGS5pPGHnE/view) and [order placement](https://drive.google.com/file/d/1PJbVt04PR7DsJeJXWUbBFUJS3Coe7iow/view?usp=sharing).

 * We came up with a [design](https://www.figma.com/file/uZV4UBjwslqdmCI13KshlG/Project-Jumga) we really liked.

 A lot of things changed but this was a great method to set us on our way.

+&nbsp;
 ##Technologies

 The client-side of this application is built with React and configured as a PWA and the server-side is build with Go, both firsts for us as we looked to add a meta challenge.
 We use a PostgreSQL database to store application data and we used Docker as our local development environment to keep things consistent for collaboration purposes, starting this up locally is as